Routed Bell tests with arbitrarily many local parties: Abstract

 \section{Abstract}

-Device-independent quantum key distribution (DIQKD) promises cryptographic security based solely on observed quantum correlations, yet its implementation over long distances remains limited by the detection-efficiency loophole.
+Device-independent quantum key distribution (DIQKD) promises cryptographic security based solely on observed quantum correlations, yet its implementation over long distances remains limited.
 Routed Bell tests have recently re-emerged as a promising strategy to mitigate this limitation by enabling local self-testing of one party’s device.
 However, extending this idea to self-testing both communicating parties has remained unclear.

-Here, we introduce a modified setup that enables local self-tests for both Alice and Bob and analyze its security against potential attacks.
-Employing modern tools from robust self-testing, we show that in a BB84-type protocol between the self-tested devices, the achievable key rate varies continuously with the winning probability of the local tests.
-In particular, we find that perfect local Bell tests can, in principle, overcome the detection-efficiency barrier, rendering the asymptotic key rate limited only by standard bit-flip errors, as in the device-dependent case.

-\paragraph{Key distribution.} Quantum theory offers a, to date, unique opportunity to establish information-theoretic secrecy between distant parties, guaranteed by the laws of nature themselves \cite{Ekert2014}.
-Since the seminal works on \emph{quantum key distribution} (QKD) \cite{Bennett_2014,Ekert1991}, extensive research has sought to delineate the mathematical and experimental conditions required for a secure key-exchange protocol (see e.g. \cite{RENNER2008,Scarani2009,Pirandola_2020} and references therein).
-Early bipartite protocols presupposed nearly perfect devices and an infinite number of rounds to circumvent statistical finite-size corrections \cite{Bennett1992}.
-It has since become clear that, in QKD, one must in principle account for all imperfections, all mismatches between theory and experiment, and all finite-size effects in order to assert secrecy of the generated key (see \cite{Tomamichel_phdthesis,Scarani2009} and subsequent works).

-\paragraph{Device independence.} In a subsequent, now well-established, model of QKD, one seeks to avoid any assumptions about the devices themselves beyond the fundamental premise that they obey the laws of quantum theory.
-This gold standard of QKD is known as \emph{device-independent quantum key distribution} (DIQKD) \cite{Mayers}.
-DIQKD experiments are rooted in Ekert’s protocol \cite{Ekert1991} and, at their core, use a Bell test\,---\,a test originally employed to probe Bell’s theorem, which essentially rules out the existence of a theory violating a Bell inequality which is at the same time empirically correct, local, and classical \cite{Bell1964,Werner2001}.
-Although DIQKD, relying solely on a Bell experiment, allows one to dispense with detailed device models and the need to incorporate experimental procedures into a security proof, one must still address all potential loopholes that could threaten the conclusions of Bell’s theorem, as these manifest in the (DI)QKD framework as possible attacks by an eavesdropper \cite{Hensen2015,Nadlinger2022,Liu2022,Zhang2022}.

-In this letter, we address attacks on the empirical correctness by providing a protocol featuring arbitrarily many local self-tests for each party.